froodproton/froodproton.github.io/index.md

 ## Welcome to froodproton

-Index.md...
+Index.md

-### Markdown
+### Intrdoction

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This is froodprotons github page.
+I don't like Jekyll on a Mac, but these pages might be useful.

 ```markdown
 Syntax highlighted code block